canonical/launchpad-manual/user/how-to/work-with-bugs/link-bug-to-branch.rst

 Using the Launchpad web interface:

 First, visit your bug report in Launchpad.
-Click on ``Link to related branch``, then select the branch.
+Click ``Link to related branch``, then select the branch.

 Create a link using Bazaar